quicknir/quicknir.github.io/_posts/2017-09-10-unforgettable-factory.md

 to inject their own classes into the library.

-Aside from very simple use cases, better factories tend to predicated on allowing classes to themselves for construction by the factory; this allows library code to construct user classes that were written afterwards, and avoids the issue of a central function that needs to change with each new class.
+Aside from very simple use cases, better factories tend to predicated on allowing classes to register themselves for construction by the factory; this allows library code to construct user classes that were written afterwards, and avoids the issue of a central function that needs to change with each new class.
 This is usually by done changing the logic of the factory from code---multiple `if`s---into data, in particular an associative map.
 It usually looks something like this: